Finally met Madhuri Dixit.

 No wonder people call us Soulmates.
 I did NOT know she had such a Selfie (the one you see here).
 I don't and cannot compare myself to her, and I cannot pose like her, because I don't want to be like her!
 We are already one!

-She played the freedom-seeking Begum Para in Dedh Ishqiya in January 2014, and I quit my IT Software job at the peak of my career in the same month.
+♦ She played the freedom-seeking Begum Para in Dedh Ishqiya in January 2014, and I quit my IT Software job at the peak of my career in the same month, for a similar reason.

-Now, while she's enjoying her Dance Academy DancewithMadhuri.com, I'm enjoying my Life Coaching ventures, however, while she's definitely looking forward to and open to good roles (while rejecting many on the way), I'm also looking forward to and open for a good role in IT Software (while rejecting many on the way).
+♦ Now, while she's enjoying her Dance Academy DancewithMadhuri.com, I'm enjoying my Life Coaching ventures, however, while she's definitely looking forward to and open to good roles (while rejecting many on the way), I'm also looking forward to and open for a good role in my field (while rejecting many on the way).